telerik/blazor-docs/components/grid/state.md

         // you can predefine values here as well (not mandatory) currState.InsertedItem = new SampleData() { Name = "some predefined value" };
         await GridRef.SetState(currState);

+         // note: possible only for Inline and Popup edit modes, with InCell there is never an inserted item, only edited items
     }

     async Task EditItemFour()